 The Texas Colorado River supplies drinking water for 1.5 million people in Central Texas as well as providing us with opportunities to boat, fish, SUP, kayak, and enjoy water safely.
 Since the COVID-19 pandemic began, it is more important than ever to cherish our natural resources and care for our outdoor spaces.

 Those familiar with the Lake Travis Cleanup know the immense impact this annual event has on our parks and river.
 For 26 years, about 1,000 volunteers joined us each year to remove more than 5 tons of trash and debris from Lake Travis!
 After a successful Fall 2020 event, Colorado River Alliance and Travis County Parks are offering a socially-distanced spring cleanup event.

 The Spring Clean Downstream includes hundreds of volunteer opportunities in more than 10 park locations!
 In addition to removing litter from shoreline parks, you will help us celebrate Earth Day by removing invasive species, planting natives, and repairing and beautifying park structures.
 A full list of projects, shift times, and volunteer numbers can be found on the registration site beginning Monday, March 22, 2021.

 The annual Lake Travis Cleanup is a community-wide event that rids Lake Travis of tons of debris and waste.
-The Lake Travis Cleanup is the BIGGEST scuba diving and shoreline cleanup in Texas.
+The Lake Travis Cleanup is the BIGGEST scuba diving, shoreline, and watercraft cleanup in Texas.

-Each year, local dive, shoreline, and party volunteers, gather to collect and average of 5 tons of trash from the bottom of Lake Travis and 11 Travis County Parks around the lake, while also helping to raise public awareness of the importance of Lake Travis and the Highland Lakes.
+Each year, local dive, shoreline, watercraft, and party volunteers gather to collect an average of 5 tons of trash from the bottom of Lake Travis and many Travis County Parks around the lake, while also helping to raise public awareness of the importance of Lake Travis and the Highland Lakes.
 The Lake Travis Cleanup is a great event for ALL ages!
 Rain or shine!